Breeds Category IconBreeds

 The German Shepherd is the 2nd most popular dog in the US.

-“Vereinfur Deutsche Schaferhund” or the German Shepherd Dog Club was founded in 1899 by president Max von Stephanitz.
-His decisive and robust view of what direction a breed should take has led to the origin of multiple different dog breeds, including both the Shepherd and the Malinois.
-He wasn’t interested in the look of the dog, but found beauty in how the dog could be used for working purposes.
-This led to the Shepherd breed being among the most intelligent, strong, and hardest working.
+“Vereinfur Deutsche Schaferhund,” or the German Shepherd Dog Club, was founded in 1899 by President Max von Stephanitz.
+His decisive and robust view of what direction a breed should take led to the origin of multiple dog breeds, including the Shepherd and the Malinois.
+He wasn’t interested in the dog’s look but found beauty in how the dog could be used for working purposes.
+The Shepherd breed became one of the most intelligent, strong, and hardest-working canine breeds.

 Long Haired Fuzzy German Shepherd

-The rarity of the long hair arises from the recessive gene that was meant to be bred out of the bread entirely.
+The rarity of the long coat German Shepherd arises from the recessive gene meant to be bred out of the breed entirely.
 Previously considered an unfortunate consequence of inbreeding, the coat can now be found from selective mating and attention to parenting.
 The origins of the long-haired variant march in line with their typical, short-haired cousins.

 Von Stephanitz stated that long silky hair was often associated with a refined head and often had no undercoat.
 This would cause the part along the back of the breed to form pockets of moisture when it rained, which led to drenched skin.
-The long silky or shaggy hair was also likely to mat, get frozen during winter, and get hard with dirt if not properly taken care of.
+The long, silky, or shaggy hair was also likely to mat, get frozen during winter, and get stiff with dirt if not properly taken care of.

-He viewed long hair too much trouble for what it’s worth.
-If it was possible to breed long hair out of the Shepherd or to actively breed their short to medium hair counter-part this would be preferred as long hair lacked the density and protection from all elements.
+He viewed long hair as too much trouble for what it’s worth.
+If it were possible to breed long hair out of the Shepherd or their short to medium hair counterpart, this would be preferred by von Stephanitz as long hair lacked the density and protection from all elements.

-A balance would be necessary for the coat of the average Shepherd, as “coats must be judged simply from the point of view of serviceability because otherwise such dogs are not of importance for the breed.”
-The focus was more on the undercoats’ protection and the length as the medium-haired German Shepherds were easier to take care of and therefore made better working dogs.
+A balance would be necessary for the coat of the average Shepherd, as “coats must be judged simply from the point of view of serviceability because otherwise, such dogs are not of importance for the breed.”
+The focus was more on the undercoats’ protection and the length as the medium-haired German Shepherds were easier to care for and, therefore, made better working dogs.
 These pups are not to be confused with GSD mixes like the GSD/Husky.

 Fluffy German Shepherd Origins